ajcallegari/scikit-multichannel/README.md

 ```

 ## What is a multichannel pipeline?
-A multichannel pipeline is an ML pipeline that takes multiple input vectors
+A multichannel pipeline is an ML pipeline that takes multiple input matrices
 and processes them in separate channels before combining them through
 concatenation, voting, or model stacking to generate a single prediction.